 This machine is a great step up from any mass produced (one size fits all) or boil & bite types.
 However, it’s not as efficient as a Drufomat or Biostar.
 These machines use high pressure and heat + computerized technology to achieve an extremely precise fit.

 You need this precision when constructing mouth guards for those with missing teeth, because the material has to form correctly around all those nooks and crannies.

 Because a mouth with missing teeth has so many deep variations in anatomy, it is very important to use this top level machine to get a great fit.
 Not to mention this is the only type of machine that can combine multiple layers to make your guard as thick or thin as you need.

 Q: What type of machine does Sentinel use?

-For all of our products we use (and are great fans of) the Drufomat Scan Pressure machine.
-It attaches to an air compressor and incorporates high pressure, high heat and computer technology that is specific to each type of material used.
+For all of our products we use the Drufomat Scan Pressure machine.
+Attached to an air compressor, this machine incorporates high pressure, high heat and computer technology that is specific to each type of material used.

-Making great mouth guards & night guards is a skill that develops over time.
-Sentinel Mouth Guards is a specialized lab that only deals in mouth guard, night guard & whitening tray fabrication.
-We have delivered thousands of great fitting teeth protectors while always striving to make improvements and grow as a company producing only the highest quality products.
+Making great mouth guards & night guards is a craft that one gets better and better at over time.
+Sentinel Mouth Guards is a lab that specializes in mouth guard, night guard & whitening tray fabrication.

-As a customer, your single most important step to ensure you get the best fitting night guard is to take a clear, accurate dental impression.
+As a customer, your job to ensure you get the best fitting night guard is to take a clear, accurate dental impression.
 Learn more about how to take your own dental impression here.
 It’s easy!